VolumeWarsBSC/volumewars-docs/index.md

 ---
 # Welcome
 ![](/static/welcome.png)
-Welcome to VolumeWars documentations, here you will learn everything about VolumeWars.
+Welcome to Volume Wars documentations, here you will learn everything about Volume Wars.

 #### Abstract
 Volume Wars allows any user to pick a project on the BNB chain, any project that has integrated with our platform,